Thinking

 Think clearer and make better choices.

-Explore 18 growth hacks curated for this zone.
+Explore 19 growth hacks curated for this zone.
 Each one comes with an actionable description you can turn into a routine, journal prompt, or automated flow with the ChatGPT API.
+In Brali LifeOS, you can track your progress, run check-ins, and plan iterations for each hack.

 Hacks in this zone